Pet Shop Boys and Jess Glynne for Henley Festival

-This year's Henley Festival will see Pet Shop Boys, Jess Glynne and Chaka Khan take to the famous floating stage in July.
+Pet Shop Boys, Jess Glynne and Chaka Khan have been confirmed to perform at this year's Henley Festival.

 Pet Shop Boys, Chaka Khan and Jess Glynne are to perform at this year's Henley Festival.